cksource/mrgit/README.md

                             Default: 'master'

---ignore                    Ignores packages with names matching the given glob.
+--ignore                    Ignores packages which names match the given glob pattern.

+                            For example:

+                                > mgit exec --ignore="foo*" "git st"

+                            Will ignore all packages which names start from "foo".

                             Default: null

---scope                     Restricts the scope to package names matching the given glob.
+--scope                     Restricts the command to packages which names match the given glob pattern.

                             Default: null
 ```